mwtoews/shapely/docs/installation.rst

     $ pip install shapely --no-binary shapely

-If you've installed GEOS to a standard location on Linux or macOS, the installation will automatically find it using ``geos-config``.
+If you've installed GEOS to a standard location on Linux or macOS, the installation will automatically find it using CMake.
 See the notes below on GEOS discovery at compile time to configure this.

-We do not have a recipe for Windows platforms.
-The following steps should enable you to build Shapely yourself:

-- Get a C compiler applicable to your Python version (https://wiki.python.org/moin/WindowsCompilers)
-- Download and install a GEOS binary (https://trac.osgeo.org/osgeo4w/)
-- Set GEOS_INCLUDE_PATH and GEOS_LIBRARY_PATH environment variables (see below
-  for notes on GEOS discovery)
-- Run ``pip install shapely --no-binary``
-- Make sure the GEOS .dll files are available on the PATH

 Installation for local development